 Upon arrival on the Ricochet Yacht, you’ll receive a glass of champagne and once the catamaran sets sail, the crew offers free-flow beer, wine, and nibbles for all guests.

 The view of Hamilton Island and the surrounding islands while on the water at sunset is simply stunning!
-This 1.5-hour sunset sail is a must on your list of what to do in Hamilton Island and definitely worth the experience!
+This 1.5-hour sunset sail is a must on your list of what to do in Hamilton Island and is definitely worth the experience!

 BOOK NOW → HAMILTON ISLAND SUNSET CRUISE